Missing (Everything but the Girl song): Impact and legacy

 In 2003, Q Magazine ranked "Missing" at number 177 in their list of the "1001 Best Songs Ever".
+Same year, English music journalist Paul Morley included it in his list of "Greatest Pop Single of All Time".
 In 2011, Fedde le Grand remixed the song and DJ Ron Slomowicz from About.com listed the track as the "Song of the Day".
 He said "Tracey's mournful voice fit perfectly over Todd's house beats to become a club classic and a pop hit around the world."
 Bill Lamb from the same publication ranked the song at top spot on his "Top 10 Best Songs of 1996".
 He later reviewed the remix, saying "pumps up the tempo, adds some beats but thankfully stays true to the original."
 Toponehitwonders.com was very positive stating Missing' ... is a tremendous pop song.
 One of the best of the 1990s.
 In fact, I would place it in the same company as 'You Get What You Give' by New Radicals as a nearly perfect pop song."
 They later complimented the chorus, catchy hook and vocal performance by Thorn.

 In 2012, the song was listed at number 35 in NMEs list of the "50 Best-Selling Tracks of the 90s", adding: "The 1994 version of 'Missing' had at least a foot on the dancefloor - in defiance of EBTG style - but Todd Terry gave it the final push, his deep house beats complementing Tracey Thorn's rich melancholy pine.
 Slowly burning, it spent five months on the UK chart and an entire year on the Billboard Hot 100.
 Sold: 870,000" In 2018, ThoughtCo ranked the song number one in their list of "10 Best Pop Songs of 1996".
 In 2022, Pitchfork featured it on their lists of "The 30 Best House Tracks of the '90s" and "The 250 Best Songs of the 1990s", while Classic Pop ranked it number nine in their list of the top 40 dance tracks from the '90s.
 The same year, Rolling Stone ranked "Missing" number 54 in their "200 Greatest Dance Songs of All Time".
 In 2025, Billboard magazine ranked it number 25 in their list of "The 100 Best Dance Songs of All Time", writing, "If Everything But the Girl were standing by the edge of the pool, mulling a swim, Todd Terry came along and shoved them in."